Soumitramaji/Password-Manager/README.md

 ---how to run---

 1st step:
-in \Password-Manager\ folder open "App.jsx" open new terminal and write... npm run dev
+in \Password-Manager\ src open "App.jsx" open new terminal and write... npm run dev
 (it will show http://localhost:5173/)